I wish to share something that really struck a chord with me awhile ago.

 You see, the problem lies in how students think of these outside curricular activities as a means to an end, rather than a means itself.
 Hold on what does that mean?
 Simply put it, I feel that many students focus on the end goal – Getting good grades and securing a financially stable job, as opposed to the process – Dappling around, getting a go at different outside-curricular things.

 Why then do I feel that dappling is so important?

 Dappling sets the foundation for a happy, meaningful life that isn’t always centered on scoring good grades.
 I personally detest and pity people who literally live their lives just for a mark.
 Dappling allows one to discover one’s identity.
 For example, what makes you intrinsically happy?
 Perhaps you were doing a flower arrangement course and it gave you a sense of peace?
 Perhaps you were helping out in an old folk’s home and seeing the smiling faces of the elderly made your heart flutter.
 The happiness you get from dappling is (for the lack of a better expression) “pure and true” as it is not influenced by external factors like rewards and scholarships.

 Furthermore, dappling has the potential to directly influence your grades.
 The life skills gleaned from dappling such as – determination, willingness to venture in the unknown etc can translate into your work ethic.
 E.g. More willing to tackle difficult maths questions you have never come across.

-So let’s stop hiding in the toilets, MEP room, backstage, wherever in the school during Deep Dive Days and start actively participating and enjoying the activities planned for us!
-Mostly likely, you won’t be able to get these kind of things anymore after you graduate.
+So remember to actively participate in all the activities the school plans for us!
+Most likely, you won’t be able to get these kind of things anymore after you graduate.